byrobot-edu/byrobot-edu.github.io/software/codingdrone_eng/lesson1/index.md

 <div align="left">
 Did you know what a coding drone is?
 Want to fly fast?
 Let's fly the coding drone to our heart's content in the next lecture! <br>
-If a problem occurs during use and it is difficult to solve, please contact the ByRobot AS Center (help@byrobot.co.kr).
+If a problem occurs during use and it is difficult to solve, please contact the ByRobot AS Center (help@byrobot.co.kr).<br>
 </div>

 <div align="center">